 The historic Fannin County Courthouse, built in 1937, is the home of the Blue Ridge Mountains Arts Association's Arts Center after a complete renovation, much of which was done by volunteers.
 Be sure to walk through the galleries inside the Art Center, and see the exhibits in the restored court room.
 The Art Center has rotating exhibits, so there is always something new.

-Baugh House, 411 West First Street, is owned by the Fannin County Heritage Foundation.
-It is open to the public on Friday from 10:00 to 3:00.
+The Baugh House Museum, 411 West First Street, is operated by the Fannin County Heritage Foundation.
+It is open to the public Tuesday - Saturday from 10:00 to 4:00.
 The home was built by James Baugh in 1890.
 Baugh was a brick mason and the bricks were made out of clay from the back yard.
 For more information, call 706-258-2645.

 Blue Ridge Historic Walking Tour